xitizzz/typo/dataset.md

   2. For each dataset, three subdirectories for 3 level of error generation.
 This levels are low, medium and high which corresponds to 3.75%, 7.5% and 15% error rate by character
   3. Each error level contains subdirectories for train and test sets Each subdirectory contains
-    a. clean.txt contains the clean text without errors
+    a. clean.txt contains the clean text without errors.
-    b. corrupt.txt contains text with error induced by our algorithm
+    b. corrupt.txt contains text with error induced by our algorithm.
     c. corrected_v1.txt contains variant 1 of text corrected with Enchant spell check.
 Variant 1 is correction by top suggestion.
     d. corrected_v2.txt contains variant 2 of text corrected with Enchant spell check.
 Variant 2 is correction by top suggestion which is not equal to actual word.

 All the files are in parallel format.